simon-1729/myproject/README.md

 # API Service Gateway

 #### Details
 This is a first draft of an API Service Gateway for a system of microservices.
 As such it has a dependency on the [ModernJava](https://github.com/CodePeeler/modernjava.git) backend microservice.
 The url for the backend service may be configured in the myapp.py file.
 The recommended usecase is to avail of Docker Compose and spin-up both the gateway and the backend service.
+Plese see the [documentation](./docs) for further details about this serverice.

 ##### Setup (virtual environment and install dependencies)
 ###### win10, python3